 One day a friend came to her village and invited her to the city.
 The friend promised a good job making enough money to care for herself and her child.

 But when Pari reached the city, she was taken to a red-light area.
 She told her friend she could never do that work.
 Yet when she could not find a job to pay for rent, food, and other needs for her child, she became desperate.
 With no other options, Pari agreed to work in the red-light area.

 “I felt like I was in hell, but there was no other way,” she said.

 That was 20 years ago.
 Now, Pari continues in prostitution to provide for her children.

-Recently, Pari began coming to a Jivan Asha drop-in.
+Recently, Pari began coming to a Hope of Life drop-in center.
 There, her children have a safe place to learn and grow.
 Pari attends workshops on protection and self-care.
 She also attends weekly prayer meetings.